Medically reviewed by Drugs.com. Last updated on Aug 5, 2020.

 Appropriate studies have not been performed on the relationship of age to the effects of Sylatron™ in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of peginterferon alfa-2b injection in the elderly.
-However, elderly patients are likely to be more sensitive to the effects of this medicine, and are more likely to have age-related kidney problems, which may require caution in patients receiving this medicine.
+However, elderly patients are likely to be more sensitive to the effects of this medicine, and are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving this medicine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.